 I’d argue there are at least two significant differences between these two situations.
 I concede that the following considerations are rather optimistic, as they presuppose a number of assumptions: the AI must share a communication system with humans, must value some kind of wisdom in its reasoning, and maintain high cooperative levels.
 The bottom line is that I find this optimism more than justified, and I will probably expand on this in future posts on this blog.

-One nice candidate to achieve reasoning AI is represented here ().
-A differentiable neural computers (Graves et al. 2016) are recurrent artificial neural network architectures with an autoassociative memory.
-Along with neural Turing machines (Graves, Wayne & Danihelka, 2014)
+Differentiable neural computers (Graves et al. 2016) are recurrent artificial neural network architectures with an autoassociative memory.
+Along with neural Turing machines (Graves, Wayne & Danihelka, 2014) they are nice candidates to produce reasoning-level AI.

 The first reason is that humans are reasoning creatures.
 The second is that humans live in close symbiosis with AI, which is far from being the case between ants and humans.
 About the first point, reasoning constitutes an important threshold of intelligence.
 Before that, you can’t produce complex knowledge of logic, inference.
 You can’t construct complicated knowledge of mathematics, or scientific method.